michael-spengler/internship-mael/README.md

 We have two options for now:
  - either contribute to `deno_std/node` to reduce incompatibilities (and greatly help the community)
  - or make everything in Deno from scratch.
 This would make maintainability challenging.

+## 08.06.2021

+### CA

+In fact there are very few features of the @actions/github package used in the github action.
+So I will grab those functions, fix them for Deno and everything should be fine.